MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfBServer2019/deprecated.md

 ## <a name="features-deprecated-in-skype-for-business-server-2019"></a>Funzionalità deprecate in Skype for Business Server 2019

-Le funzionalità e le funzionalità seguenti sono state deprecate Skype for Business Server 2019.
+Le funzionalità e le funzionalità seguenti sono state deprecate in Skype for Business Server 2019.

 ### <a name="xmpp-gateways-for-skype-for-business-server"></a>Gateway XMPP per Skype for Business Server